 Have you heard about the Bacton altar cloth?
 Also known as the lost dress of Elizabeth I?
-It’s a pretty exciting discovery in the worlds of both history and textiles that is currently on display at Hampton Court Palace until 23rd February 2020.
+It’s a pretty exciting discovery in the worlds of both history and textiles that was on display at Hampton Court Palace until 23rd February 2020.

 Since my Royal School of Needlework (RSN) studies are at Hampton Court, I’ve been lucky enough to see it a few times during my lunch break.
 Plus as a special treat I was able to join one of the RSN’s special classes that includes a private tour and talk with exhibition curator Eleri Lynn.

 Eleri is the curator of historic dress for Historic Royal Palaces and the person who recognised the significance of the altar cloth.
 She is clearly very knowledgeable as well as passionate about the discovery.
 I could have listened to her for hours!